github/opensource.guide/marketing/spreading-word.md

 You can help people find and remember your project by pointing them to your project's namespace—a website, Twitter handle, or IRC channel, for example.

 Consider creating a website for your project.
-If your project is hosted on GitHub, you can use [GitHub Pages](https://pages.github.com/) to easily make a website. @adrianholovaty [called a well-designed site](https://news.ycombinator.com/item?id=7531689) "by far the best thing we did with Django in the early days"[^1].
+If your project is hosted on GitHub, you can use [GitHub Pages](https://pages.github.com/) to easily make a website. @adrianholovaty [called a well-designed site](https://news.ycombinator.com/item?id=7531689) "by far the best thing we did with Django in the early days".
 [Yeoman](http://yeoman.io/), [Vagrant](https://www.vagrantup.com/), and [Middleman](https://middlemanapp.com/) are a few more examples of excellent, comprehensive websites.

 A website, along with clear documentation and tutorials, makes your project friendlier and easier to navigate.
 It also suggests that your project is active, which will make your audience feel more comfortable using it.
 Add tutorials and examples to give people ideas for how to use your project.